davidrhoden/davidrhoden-basic-netlify/timeline/stacks-lounge-lizards-kanives-spinns-aug-12-2004.md

 ---
 title: The Stacks played Lounge Lizards with Ka-Nives and Spinns.
 date: 2004-08-12T22:00:00.000Z
-summary: There have to be picctures from this.
+summary: There have to be pictures from this.
-excerpt: There have to be picctures from this.
+excerpt: There have to be pictures from this.
+image: rock/stacks/stacks-pandemic-recordings-with-andre-red.jpg
 category: rock
 tags:
   - post